abhijeetk/af-binder/doc/afb-application-writing.md

 ### Handling sessions

-Plugins and other binder feature need to keep track of client instances.
-This is especially important for plugins running as services as they may typically have to keep each client's data separated.
+Bindings and other binder features need to keep track of client instances.
+This is especially important for bindings running as services as they may typically have to keep each client's data separated.

 For HTML5 applications, the web runtime handles the cookie of session that the binder afb-daemon automatically sets.

 Session identifier can be set using the parameter **uuid** or **x-afb-uuid** in URI requests.
 Within current version of the framework session UUID is supported by both HTTP requests and websocket negotiation.

 ### Exchanging tokens

 At application start, AGL framework communicates a shared secret to both binder and client application.
-This initial secret is called the "initial token".
+This initial secret is called the "**initial token**".

 For each of its client application, the binder manages a current active token for session management.
-This authentication token can be use to restrict access to some plugin's methods.
+This authentication token can be use to restrict the access to some binding's methods.

 The token must be included in URI request on HTTP or during websockets connection using parameter **token** or **x-afb-token**.